AlessandroZanatta/homelab-v2/README.md

 - Cilium's [EgressGateway](https://docs.cilium.io/en/stable/network/egress-gateway/egress-gateway/), configured in `./kubernetes/misc/egress-vpn/egress-gateway.yaml`, redirects the egress traffic from pods with the above label through the `athena` node.
 - On the router, a Mullvad WG interface is configured
 - Finally, still on the router, Policy-based Routing is applied to the `athena` node's IP.
-The rule tells to route all the non-local traffic to the VPN interface
+The rule tells to route all the non-local traffic through the VPN interface

 Note that the VPN interface must use masquerading, and allow receiving traffic from the LAN zone.
 The automated configuration is entirely defined via [Ansible](./ansible/playbooks/openwrt/egress-vpn.yaml).